jundalisay/superb/content/en/superphysics/ai-is-autonomous.md

 ## What's wrong with artificial?

 The problem is that intelligence is merely the ability to connect ideas.

+- A lizard's natural intelligence can connect cause and effect and help it to catch a fly
+- A dog can connect cause and effect much better than a lizard and be trained to sit in order to get treats.
+- A child can connect cause and effect even better than a dog and be trained in grammar and math and be rewarded with high grades.

+Likewise:
-A dog's natural intelligence can be trained to connect cause and effect much better than a lizard.
-A child can connect them even better than a dog.
-Likewise, a laptop can connect numbers to produce an output better than an abacus.
-A supercomputer can connect even more numbers than a laptop.
+- a laptop can connect numbers to produce an output better than an abacus.
+- A supercomputer can connect even more numbers than a laptop.

 But we never say that the abacus, laptop, and supercomputer are artificial intelligence.

 In reality, artificial intelligence implies an **automated loop** of the connection of ideas, as opposed to the single pass that is done by an abacus, laptop, or supercomputer.
 Thus, the latter can be considered AI if they can loop the processing or computation of data **by themselves** without having the human repeat the commands.

+It would be like a dog that has been trained to:
+1. Wait for the mailman
+2. Accept the mail through its mouth
-It would be like a dog that has been trained to wait for the mailman, accept the mail through its mouth, and then bring them to its recipient at home.
-In such a case, the dog would be have an **autonomous intelligence** or perform the connection of cause and effect in an automous way.
+3. Bring the mail to its recipient at home

+In such a case, the dog would be have an **autonomous intelligence** or perform the connection of cause and effect without human intervention.

 If the dog has a wristwatch-device to remind it of its tasks or guide its actions in real-time, then its intelligence can be referred to as augmented intelligence.
-We can say that the device augmented its natural intelligence.
+The device 'augments' the dog's natural intelligence.

 ![Augmented-intelligence dog](https://sorasystem.sirv.com/photos/augdog600.jpg)